Susan Li: CNBC Asia

-In 2014, Li joined CNBC Asia as co-anchor of Asia Squawk Box (ASB).
-She co-anchored ASB with Martin Soong in Singapore before that program moved to Hong Kong on 31 March 2014.
-Li and Bernard Lo co-anchored ASB from 31 March 2014 to 14 August 2015, ASB was solely based in Hong Kong during this time.
+In 2014, Li joined CNBC Asia as co-anchor of Asia Squawk Box.
 Li also hosted First Class - CNBC International's luxury travel show.
 At the APEC Summit in Beijing in 2014, Li held the session on stage after Russian Prime Minister Vladimir Putin and before US President Barack Obama's address.
-Asia Squawk Box was named the Best News Program at the Asian Television Awards in 2015 with Li and Lo as hosts.
+Asia Squawk Box was named the Best News Program at the Asian Television Awards in 2015 with Li as co-host.
 In May 2014, she interviewed Indian Finance Minister P Chidambaram and Bank of Japan Governor Haruhiko Kuroda at the Asian Development Bank's annual meeting in Kazakhstan and Azerbaijan.
 Li has also covered the World Economic Forum in Davos Switzerland.

 CNBC Europe

-On 10 September 2015, Li left CNBC Asia to join its London-based sister network CNBC Europe.
-She was a co-anchor of Worldwide Exchange along with Wilfred Frost (son of the late David Frost) and Carolin Roth through 31 December 2015.
+In September 2015, Li left CNBC Asia to join its London-based sister network CNBC Europe.
+She was a co-anchor of Worldwide Exchange along with Wilfred Frost (son of the late David Frost) through 31 December 2015.
 She last co-hosted the show from London and also on location throughout Asia and Europe.

 CNBC

 Li joined CNBC in January 2016 as a correspondent and a relief presenter in New York.
-While at the channel, Li has interviewed Canadian Prime Minister Justin Trudeau, Robert de Niro, Nobu Matsuhisa, and Jet Li.
+While at the channel, Li has interviewed Canadian Prime Minister Justin Trudeau, Morgan Stanley CEO James Gorman, Robert De Niro, Nobu Matsuhisa, and Jet Li.
 She left CNBC in August 2017.

 FOX Business

-Li joined Fox Business as a correspondent in April 2018.
+Li joined Fox Business as a business correspondent in April 2018.
 Since joining, Li has interviewed Apple Inc CEO Tim Cook, Canadian Prime Minister Justin Trudeau, Uber's CEO Dara Khosrowshahi, Airbnb's founder Brian Chesky, and Binance billionaire Changpeng Zhao during the FTX collapse.
 In mid-December 2022, during a round of Elon Musk's Twitter suspensions, Li's account was among those suspended.
+Li has also been a vocal media advocate speaking up against the rise in anti-Asian violence.